tendermint/tendermint/spec/core/data_structures.md

 }
 ```

+Valid Duplicate Vote Evidence must adhere to the following rules:

+- Validator Address, Height, Round and Type of vote must be the same for both votes

+- BlockID must be different for both votes (BlockID can be for a nil block)

+- Validator must have been in the validator set at that height

+- Vote signature must be valid (using the chainID)

+- Time must be equal to the block time

+### AmensiaEvidence

 `AmnesiaEvidence` represents a validator that has incorrectly voted for another block in a
 different round to the the block that the validator was previously locked on.
 This form
 of evidence is generated differently from the rest.
 See this